parallax/jsPDF/README.md

 ## Building

-To build, simply run the 'make' command.
+To build, simply run `npm run build`.
 This will fetch all npm and bower deps, then compile minified JS files.

 ## Running locally